-At the option of the Parks and Recreation Department, with a positive recommendation from the WCRA, the developer may, in lieu of or in combination with Article 5.D.2.B.2, Calculation of Required Recreation, contribute the dollar value of the total recreational area requirement, or convey land of equal value within the WCRA targeted area to the County, as identified by the Parks and Recreation Department or the WCRA Plan, including land and improvements for the entire development, or a portion thereof, at the time the first plat is submitted for recording or issuance of the first residential or mixed use building permit.
-Land value shall be based on PBC's cost to acquire land for community or neighborhood parks at the time the first plat is submitted for recording, issuance of the first residential or mixed use building permit or on a PBC approved certified MSA appraisal of the average value of the land in the development at the time of first plat or issuance of the first residential or mixed use building permit.
-All such funds collected shall be held in a non-lapsing Park and Recreation Trust Fund for the acquisition and improvement of the WCRA community or neighborhood parks according to the provisions of Article 5.D.2.B.6, Park and Recreation Trust Fund.
+At the option of the Parks and Recreation Department, with a positive recommendation from the WCRA, the developer may, in lieu of or in combination with Art.
+5.D.2.B.2, Calculation of Required Recreation, contribute the dollar value of the total recreational area requirement, or convey land of equal value within the WCRA targeted area to the County, as identified by the Parks and Recreation Department or the WCRA Plan, including land and improvements for the entire development, or a portion thereof, at the time the first plat is submitted for recording or issuance of the first residential or mixed use building permit.
+Land value shall be based on PBC's cost to acquire land for community or neighborhood parks at the time the first plat is submitted for recording, issuance of the first residential or mixed use building permit.
+All such funds collected shall be held in a non-lapsing Park and Recreation Trust Fund for the acquisition and improvement of the WCRA community or neighborhood parks according to the provisions of Art.
+5.D.2.B.6, Park and Recreation Trust Fund.
 [Ord.
 2008-037]